 This representative advises and assists the NRN, which is dedicated to conducting, supporting, promoting, and advocating for primary care research in practice-based settings.

-In her role, Sarah works on a peer-reviewed clinical research journal dedicated to advancing knowledge essential to understanding and improving health and primary care.
+In this role, students work on a peer-reviewed clinical research journal dedicated to advancing knowledge essential to understanding and improving health and primary care.

 "As the Student Representative to the Annals of Family Medicine, I intend to increase student participation and dialogue within the journal, submission rates of student-authored papers, and personally develop a more in-depth understanding of the peer-review process.
 Medical students feel underprepared and overwhelmed by the publication process.
 With this position, I hope to demystify participation in medical literature and empower student researchers to become active participants in primary care research that directly affects our patients, communities, and work environments."

 As part of the AFP journal team, Libby works alongside a team of medical editors to produce the most-read journal in primary care.